franciscofbc/franciscofbc/README.md

 ### Hi there 👋
+welcome to my github profile

+my name is Francisco, i'm from and living in Rio Grande do Sul i'm searching for my first job as a dev

+i'm graduated in Computer Science at Unijui and at the moment i'm taking a course on EBAC to become a full stack dev i have been studying skills related to front end dev like ReactJS, Styled Components and TypeScript

+skills

+my social networks
+  linkedin

 <!--
 **franciscofbc/franciscofbc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.